 Allegion is committed to working with our suppliers to both mitigate and address any identified risk.
 As part of our terms and conditions of purchase, we require all suppliers to comply with applicable local law and regulations.
 Additionally, our terms and conditions state that our suppliers will not utilize child, slave, prisoner, or any other form of forced or involuntary labor, or engage in abusive employment or corrupt business practices.

 To reinforce supplier’s engagement with global initiatives to eradicate human trafficking and modern day slavery, during our 2019 Allegion supplier conference, the supply chain compliance team provided an overview of the global magnitude of human rights abuses.
 Suppliers were encouraged to continue the message of social responsibility and cascade the awareness further into their operations.

 Our terms and conditions also require all suppliers to follow our Business Partner Code of Conduct, the violation of which may result in termination of the supplier relationship and/or reporting of the misconduct to the relevant authorities.

 Allegion has an established Helpline to help ensure concerns regarding lawful and ethical behavior are reported and to maintain compliance with Allegion’s Code of Conduct and Ethical Sourcing Policies & Guidelines.

 This confidential, non-retaliatory resource is available for any internal and external stakeholder to inform Allegion of concerns or report findings of non-compliance by sending an e-mail or by using our third-party hotline.

 Reports can be made anonymously and will be kept confidential to the extent practicable and allowed by law.

-The Allegion Board of Directors has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that it is complied with by those under our control.
+The Allegion Board of Directors has overall responsibility for ensuring this statement complies with our legal and ethical obligations, and that all those under our control comply with it.

-This statement was approved by the Board of Allegion, on June 6, 2018.
+This statement was approved by the Board of Allegion plc on June 4th, 2020.

 By: /s/ David D. Petratis